 1) Low-Level Control: Low-level control of the robot systems will be managed via multi-threaded ROS topics.
 Communications to and from the drive train will be handled over serial RS-232.
-Communications to and from the arm and stereo camera will be handled via Ethernet.
-The lidar, IR camera, and webcams will be connected directly to the motherboard via USB.
+Communications to and from the arm will be handled via Ethernet.
+The Hokuyo, Zed camera, IR camera, and webcams will be connected directly to the motherboard via USB.

-Communication to the robot from the operator's station will be handled by a combination of UDP (User Datagram Protocol) and TCP (Transmission Control Protocol) calls over a single channel wi-fi connection.
+Communication to the robot from the operator's station will be handled by a combination of UDP (User Datagram Protocol) and TCP (Transmission Control Protocol) calls over a single channel Wi-Fi connection.
 UDP will be used for teleop control and direct video feedback, while TCP will be used for less time sensitive data like map updates.

 2) SLAM: Some of the most essential tasks for rescue robots are to be able to both dynamically map terrain for rescue responders and also to keep track of its location in order to explore an area effectively.
-We are using Hector SLAM with a 2D Neato laser scanner in order to simultaneously localize our position and create a map.
-This creates a probabilistic occupancy grid that shows what areas are empty and occupied.
-In order to test out the mapping without the robot, we used gazebo with the Pioneer2dx robot as shown in Figure 3.
+We are using Hector SLAM with a Hokuyo UTM-30LX LIDAR in order to simultaneously localize the robot's position and create a map of its surroundings.
+The software creates a probabilistic occupancy grid that shows which areas are empty and which are occupied.
+In order to test the mapping without the robot, we used Gazebo with the Pioneer2Dx robot as shown in Figure 3.